 Each of the Voyage Support elements have unique formatting and features to them.
 If you want specific information about what each element actually does and how to use it, refer to the Odyssey page in the Knowledge Base.

-Stop: All the elements can be designated to Stop because there’s no purpose for this element outside of a visual representation of the end of a voyage.
+Stop: The Stop element is a visual indication that a branch has ended.
 Stop should be the last element in your voyage paths to display where the voyage will end.
 Each Stop element can only have one element leading into it.

 Wait: The Wait element is used many times within an Odyssey voyage.
-The element is needed after every Audience Engagement element and the Export elements that you use because it is setting the pacing and timing for when the next element is triggered in the voyage.
+The element is needed after every Audience Engagement element and the Export elements that you use because it is setting the pacing and timing for by which the next element in the voyage will be triggered.

 Pathing & Modifiers.

 Export: The Export element behaves very similarly to the Audience Engagement Elements.
-The purpose of this element is to generate a list of anyone who has reached that point in the voyage, and export it either to an FTP/SFTP location or to a specific email address.
+The purpose of this element is to generate a list of audience members who have reached that point in the voyage, and export it either to an FTP/SFTP location or to a specific email address.
 It must be followed by a Wait element (or Stop if at the end of the path) before continuing the voyage.

-Pathfinder: This element will create an field in Audience Builder (OnQ) for the audience that is present at its location within the voyage.
+Pathfinder: This element will create a field in Audience Builder that can be used in a query to identify the audience that reached the element in the voyage.
 The only requirement is that you name the element so that the list will be named in Audience Builder.
 It must be preceded with either Schedule or Wait and can be followed by any of the Audience Engagement elements, the Export element, the Stop element or the Filter element.

-Split: The only Pathing element is Split, and it is similar to Filter.
-This element will randomly divide the audience into two groups according to the percentage values assigned to each path.
+Split: The Split element will randomly divide the audience into two or more groups according to the percentage values assigned to each path.
 It can be followed by any of the Audience Engagement Elements or the Export element, but it cannot be followed by Filter or Pathfinder.
 Either Schedule or Wait must precede the element.

 How often should I save my voyage as I’m building it?

-We recommend saving your voyage every 10 minutes when building it in order to avoid a browser time-out and potential loss of your work.
+We recommend saving your voyage every 10 minutes while building in order to avoid a browser time-out and the potential loss of your work.

 Why aren’t my arrows connecting between two elements?